fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 ``.s1p`` file
 ..............
 The ``.s2p`` file already contains the S-parameter :math:`S_{11}`, so there's no need to create a separate 1-port Touchstone file.
-But for completeness, the Touchstone file for 1-port measurements has the suffix ``.s1p``.
-Its format is similar: at each frequency point, one writes a new line with parameters order of ``frequency``, ``s11_real``, ``s11_imag``::
+It's only used for 1-port measurement data.
+For completeness, the Touchstone file for 1-port measurements has the suffix ``.s1p``.
+Its format is similar: at each frequency point, one writes a new line with parameter order of ``frequency``, ``s11_real``, ``s11_imag``::

     # determine a file name
     s1pname = filepath.with_suffix(".s1p").name

-    # concat path
+    # concat two paths
     s1ppath = simdir / s1pname

     # write 1-port S-parameters